Teachers

 New this year!
 All programs and self-guided visits are free for Oakland Unified School District groups.
 Title I schools outside of OUSD receive a 50% discount during the school year.

-Public transit and bus scholarships are available during the school year and can be requested during registration.
+Public transit and bus scholarships are available during the school year.
+Please request a scholarship during the registration process.
 Scholarships are awarded on a rolling basis throughout the year, with priority given to OUSD and Title I schools.
+Transportation scholarships are not guaranteed to all those who apply.

 OMCA offers a 30% discount for Oakland Unified School District groups during summer visits.